The tax year in Puerto Rico is the calendar year.

 Puerto Rican resident taxpayers with income not subject to withholding (e.g. self-employment income, capital gains, rent) must generally make quarterly payments of estimated tax due 15 April, 15 June, 15 September, and 15 January.
 If the taxpayer's balance due will be at least USD 1,000, the taxpayer will be subject to the payment of quarterly payments of estimated tax.
 Any balance of tax owed is due 15 April of the following year.

-Act No. 52 of 2022 enacted on June 30, 2022, introduced to PR tax laws the requirement for individual PR Residents to report information regarding financial accounts maintained outside Puerto Rico or the US, in which they have a financial interest and whose maximum value during the tax year exceeded $10,000.
+Act No. 52 of 2022, enacted 30 June 2022, introduced to PR tax laws the requirement for individual PR residents to report information regarding financial accounts maintained outside Puerto Rico or the United States in which they have a financial interest and whose maximum value during the tax year exceeded USD 10,000.

-Foreign Financial Accounts can be Bank accounts, Broker accounts, Future or options contract accounts, Crypto asset accounts, Cash value insurance accounts, Investment accounts, or any other account where funds are held outside PR or the US.
-An individual is considered as having a financial interest in an account when: They are the owner, the owner is a third party acting on behalf of the individual, the owner is an entity in which the individual directly or indirectly owns at least 50% of all their value or voting power, the owner is a grantor trust for the individual’s benefit, or the individual has signature authority over the assets.
+Foreign financial accounts can be bank accounts, broker accounts, future or options contract accounts, crypto asset accounts, cash value insurance accounts, investment accounts, or any other account where funds are held outside Puerto Rico or the United States.
+An individual is considered as having a financial interest in an account when: they are the owner, the owner is a third party acting on behalf of the individual, the owner is an entity in which the individual directly or indirectly owns at least 50% of all their value or voting power, the owner is a grantor trust for the individual’s benefit, or the individual has signature authority over the assets.

-An individual that does not comply with Foreign Financial Accounts reporting provisions will incur a penalty of $10,000 per report.
-The Secretary may publish regulations or communications to consider individuals in compliance with these provisions through the filing of the Federal Foreign Financial Accounts reports, Form 8938 & FinCEN Form 114.
+An individual that does not comply with foreign financial accounts reporting provisions will incur a penalty of USD 10,000 per report.
+The Secretary may publish regulations or communications to consider individuals in compliance with these provisions through the filing of the federal foreign financial accounts reports, Form 8938, and FinCEN Form 114.